BCI-Innovation/biometricscloud-apidocs-hugo/src/biometricscloud-apidocs/content/api/api-20-notes/index.md

 # **Retrieve Note**
 ##### Description
-This endpoint will Update note for an existing user.
+This endpoint will return the full note thread for an existing user.

 ##### URL